parkerhams/parkerhams.github.io/README.md

 ### Madlib
 Here is a program I worked on where the user was able to input words and phrases to add them to a story.
 This way, they are able to change it up and make their own!
+(This work is based off of the Madlib from www.programmingisfun.com by Janell Baxter)
 - This project was a study in Arrays, and storing and instantiating user input.
 I worked on thhis for my Intro to Programming Class, but added a few more versions into what it is now.